Who put strawberries in my tabbouleh?

 Her “Strawberry Tabbouleh” can be made with the traditional bulgur or quinoa for a gluten-free version.

 The grain salad is tossed with copious amounts of fresh mint and parsley.
 Cucumbers add crunch.
-Sheep’s milk feta may be listed as optional, but I think it’s a must because it adds a complimentary tang, salinity and creaminess you’ll want.
+Sheep’s milk feta may be listed as optional, but I think it’s a must because it adds a complementary tang, salinity and creaminess you’ll want.

 Like tomatoes, the strawberries add sweetness and color.
 But less acidity, so there’s a rounder fruitier flavor.
 It’s sort of the best of both worlds — a savory grain salad and a fresh berry salad all in one.